 Specifications for the design and construction of structural supports for highway signs have been standardized by the American Association of State Highway and Transportation Officials (AASHTO).
 Overcrossing structures can often serve for the support of overhead signs, and might in some cases be the only practical location that will provide adequate viewing distance.
 Use of these structures as sign supports will eliminate the need for additional sign supports along the roadside.
-Factors justifying the installation of overhead signs are given in Section 2A.17.
-Vertical clearance of overhead signs is discussed in Section 2A.18.
+Factors instifying the installation of overhead sign